-2. Chemicals.
+2. Chemicals:

 The term chemical, when used hereafter, shall apply to pesticides used for the control or prevention of termites, powder-post beetles, wood destroying fungi and other wood destroying organisms.
+The name of the chemical used and the product's EPA Registration number shall be clearly stated on the face of each contract and clearly identified on any and all re-treatment records.
+This requirement shall also apply to Reports of Substandard Termite Treatment when additional chemical applications are required or performed.
 The pesticides are described in Section III C-materials.

-- 3. Debris and Form Boards. - (a) All wood including stumps, roots and other cellulose debris which can be caught by a rake, on the surface of the ground, must be removed from underneath the building.
-Large stumps, that are impractical to remove, may be trenched, drilled or rodded and treated provided they are not in contact with or within 5 inches of the buildings substructure timbers. - (b) All unnecessary form boards and grade stakes, must be removed from underneath and around the outside of the building.
-Grade stakes embedded in the foundation footing which are impractical to remove should be cut off flush with the concrete and treated as per label directions with chemical. - 4.
-Clearance Under Buildings.
+3. Debris and Form Boards:

+- (a) All wood including stumps, roots and other cellulose debris which can be caught by a rake, on the surface of the ground, must be removed from underneath the building.
+Large stumps, that are impractical to remove, may be trenched, drilled or rodded and treated provided they are not in contact with or within 5 inches of the building's substructure timbers. - (b) All unnecessary form boards and grade stakes, must be removed from underneath and around the outside of the building.
+Grade stakes embedded in the foundation footing which are impractical to remove should be cut off flush with the concrete and treated as per label directions with chemical.

+4. Clearance Under Buildings:

-All soil, which is within 12 inches of bottom edge of floor joists or within 5 inches of subsills, must be removed.
+All soil, which is within 12 inches of bottom edge of floor joists or within 5 inches of sub-sills, must be removed.

-Note: Adequate clearance scuttle holes, 14 inches high and 16 inches wide, must be provided under drop sills, plumbing and air ducts for passage of a large man to make complete inspection under all parts of the building.
+Note: Adequate clearance s Scuttle holes, 14 inches high and 16 inches wide, must be provided under drop sills, plumbing, and air ducts, or any other similar obstructions. for passage of a large man to make complete inspection under all parts of the building.
+All areas under the building must be made accessible for complete inspection.

-5. Shelter Tubes.
+5. Shelter Tubes:

-Brush all termite shelter tubes from piers, walls, sills, joists, sub-floors, pipes, and other parts of the understructure.
+Brush all termite shelter tubes from piers, walls, sills, joists, sub-floors, pipes, and other parts of the understructure.building.

-- 6. Piers and Stiff-legs. - (a) Stiff-legs or other wood supports must have concrete or metal-capped bases extending at least 4 inches above the ground. - (b) Piers under sills or subsills, if less than 8 inches high, must be concrete or metal-capped. - 7.
-Wood on Concrete Floors.
+6. Piers and Stiff-legs:

+- (a) Stiff-legs, wood piers, or other wood supports must have concrete or metal-capped bases extending at least $4 \ \underline{3}$ inches above the ground. - (b) Piers under sills or sub-sills, if less than 8 inches high, must be concrete or metal capped.

+7. Wood on Concrete Floors: